 We all love garlic for its unique flavour and ability to transform everything it's paired with - after all, what would garlic bread, pesto or spaghetti bolognese be without this key ingredient?!
-Garlic's legendary health attributes as a powerful antioxidant and mineral-rich nutrient are also well documented.
+Garlic's legendary health attributes as a powerful antioxidant and mineral-rich food are also well documented.
 But its sulphurous compounds have another, less obvious but just as useful benefit: they can act as a natural repellent for many common insects.
 By harnessing this helpful side-effect, we can use garlic not only as an ingredient in our kitchens, but also in our medicine cabinets and gardening sheds.
 Here's how to use garlic to make a homemade non-toxic pesticide and natural mosquito repellent:

 Garlic Gardening Spray